awemorris/PlayfieldEngine/docs/gettingstarted.md

 ## Export the Game

-Select your game files on Explorer and drop them to the `noct2dpack.exe` file, then the `product.img` file will be created.
+Select your game files on Explorer and drop them to the `noct2dpack.exe` file, then the `assets.pak` file will be created.

-Place the `product.img` file alongside the `noct2d.exe` file.
+Place the `assets.pak` file alongside the `noct2d.exe` file.

 ---